-Pursuant to the DVSA, the City requests the DV Annexation #17 territory remain within CSA M-29 in order to continue the assessment of the special taxes/fees to fund services as described above.
+Typically, when an area is annexed to a city, it is detached from a CSA, as the County no longer provides service, and the city assumes the provision of municipal services.
+The City requests that the annexation area remain in CSA M-29 pursuant to the DVSA in order to continue the assessment of the special taxes/fees to fund the services listed above.

-Typically when an area is annexed to a city, it is detached from a CSA, as the County no longer provides service, and the city assumes the provision of municipal services.
-The City's request that the annexation area remain in CSA M-29 is supported by the DVSA.
 However, it is recommended that if the annexation is approved, the subject territory be detached from CSA P-6 (police services).
-The effect of the detachment will result in the CSA P-6 allocation of ad valorem property tax (1%) being transferred from the County to the City following annexation.
+The effect of the detachment will result in the CSA P-6 allocation of ad valorem property tax (1%) being transferred from the County to the City following annexation as the City will assume police services following annexation.